Lexa (The 100): Fan reaction and impact

 The episode following Lexa's death was the lowest-rated in the series' history.
 Instead of watching, fans began trending and organizing.
 International fan-led initiatives such as "Lexa Deserved Better" and "LGBT Fans Deserve Better" emerged, initially dominating Twitter, and the "bury your gays" trope rose to a national debate.
 Fans put up billboards across major cities, while The Trevor Project, a charity that assists LGBTQ teens in crisis, received significant attention, with fans raising "more than $30,000 (£21,000) in just a few hours".
-By July 13, 2016, over $135,000 dollars had been raised.
+By July 13, 2016, over $135,000 had been raised.
 In response to viewers' outrage and requests, cosmetics company Maybelline stated in March 2016 that it decided "to no longer advertise on that show", and Target stated in April, "We can confirm that we don't plan to run ads during this show".
 The fan outcry and discussions in media over Lexa's death led several screenwriters and producers to sign the Lexa Pledge, which requests that creators treat gay and lesbian characters with consideration of their emotional and cultural impact, including not "killing a queer character solely to further the plot of a straight one" and avoiding "story choices that perpetuate the toxic [Bury Your Gays] trope".
 Some have argued that this stifles creativity and the freedom to develop characters and stories, while others have welcomed the debate, even if they have not signed the pledge.

 According to The Washington Post, one of the individuals who ran the website for LGBT Fans Deserve Better, stated: "LGBT fans get so little quality representation in the form of complex characters. [...]
 The message [in the way Lexa died] was pretty clear. [...]
 Minorities aren’t disposable characters.
 We don’t accept marginalized storylines.
 We’re not a focus group that you can pander to to use for ratings and then throw away the storylines".
 LGBT characters, characters of color and disabled characters are often "given secondary or tertiary storylines that can be thrown away.
 We’re getting to a point where we can’t accept that anymore."